d70rr3s/azure-devops-toolbox/README.md

 Azure DevOps Toolbox is a Python-based toolset designed to automate various tasks and workflows in Azure DevOps.
 This toolbox helps streamline processes, manage pipelines, and handle other DevOps-related activities efficiently.

-Currently, it includes the following feature:
+Currently, it includes the following features:

 - **Pipeline Cleanup**: A tool to manage and delete retained pipeline runs in Azure DevOps.
+- **User Management**: A tool to manage Azure DevOps user memberships.

 ## Features